unic8s/hd2_macropad/README.md

 If you click on "Config" on the setup screen you will enter the device configuration with specific hard-/software features.

 ### Menu
-- Default
+- [Back] Switch back to setup mode
-  - Resets ALL settings to the default values
+- [Default] Resets ALL settings to the default values
-- Reboot
-  - Restarts the device
+- [Reboot] Restarts the device

 ### Display
-- Brightness
-  - Set the brighness level of your screen (10 - 100%)
+- [Brightness] Set the brighness level of your screen (10 - 100%)
-- Flip 180°
-  - Set the orientation of the screen from 0 to 180° flipped (Device need to be rebooted after changing this setting)
+- [Flip 180°] Set the orientation of the screen from 0 to 180° flipped (Device need to be rebooted after changing this setting)

 ### Audio
-- Mute
-  - En-/disable the sound output (Requires an external speaker to work)
+- [Mute] En-/disable the sound output (Requires an external speaker to work)

 ### Input
-- Delay
-  - Set the input delay of the Bluetooth keyboard (50 - 200ms).
+- [Delay] Set the input delay of the Bluetooth keyboard (50 - 200ms).
 This has to be adjusted if there are issues with your Bluetooth receiver of the PC/PS5.
-- Test
-  - Click this button to send a test input sequence "hello" to your receiving device PC/PS5.
+- [Test] Click this button to send a test input sequence "hello" to your receiving device PC/PS5.

 ## Hardware - for enthusiasts